Brandel France de Bravo, MPH and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 Dr. Shelly Hwang and her colleagues found similar results in a 2013 study of more than 112,000 California women who had lumpectomies to remove their early-stage breast cancer were more likely to be alive and free of breast cancer 5 years after surgery than women who had mastectomies.
 The women had been diagnosed between 1990 and 2004 with either Stage 1 or 2 breast cancer.
 All of them had either a lumpectomy with radiation or a mastectomy.
 After surgery, their health was monitored for an average of 9 years (the women were all studied for 5-14 years).
 The women who had a lumpectomy and radiation tended to live longer than the women who had mastectomies, when controlling for age at diagnosis, race, income, education levels, tumor grade or the number of lymph nodes with cancer.
 Lumpectomy with radiation was especially effective for women who were 50 years and older with hormone-receptor positive tumors: they were 19% less likely to die of any cause during the study than women just like them who had mastectomies.
 Perhaps more surprising, they were 13% less likely to die of breast cancer than women just like them who had mastectomies.

+What about bilateral mastectomies rather than single mastectomies?
 In a study published in 2014, Dr Allison Kurian and her colleagues at Stanford studied 189,734 California patients diagnosed from 1998 to 2011 with early-stage breast cancer in one breast, ranging from Stage 0 (DCIS) to Stage 3.
 The study showed that the percentage of women having both breasts when only one breast had cancer (called bilateral mastectomies) increased dramatically, but there was no advantage to that more radical approach.
 Instead, the women who underwent lumpectomies (removing only the cancer, not the entire breast) lived longer and were more likely to be alive 10 years after diagnosis compared to women undergoing a mastectomy.
 Women who had both breasts surgically removed did not live longer than those undergoing a mastectomy on one breast.

 Compared to women in other countries, women in the U.S. who are diagnosed with early-stage breast cancer are more likely to remove both breasts even if only one has cancer.
 It is not known why bilateral mastectomy provides no medical advantage, but a study of more than 4,000 cancer patients by Dr. Fahima Osman at the University of Toronto indicates that having a healthy breast removed in addition to the breast with cancer increases the chances of medical complications.
 Removing the healthy breast (“contralateral breast”) doubled the chances of having wound complications in the first month after surgery: from about 3% for women who had only the breast with cancer removed to about 6% for women who also had the healthy breast removed.
 About 4% of women who had a single mastectomy experienced some kind of complication (not necessarily wound-related) in the 30 days after surgery, compared to 8% of women who had both breasts removed.
 The risk of cancer in that healthy breast was already less than 1% per year unless the woman has a BRCA gene or some other very high risk factor.
-Hormone pills such as tamoxifen or aromatase inhibitors can further reduce that already low risk.
+Hormone therapy that blocks estrogen, such as aromatase inhibitors or other pills, can further reduce that already low risk.

 For a free booklet on treatment options for DCIS, click here.
 For a free booklet on treatment options for early-stage breast cancer, click here.